-Internship & volunteer positions: Advocacy on human rights in global finance.
+Internship position: Advocacy on human rights in global finance.
 January-May 2018 (flexible).
-Internships are 150 hours minimum, unpaid.
+Internships are 150 hours minimum, unpaid. positions filled

 Other possibilities.
 If you would like to participate in a way that is not listed (art? fundraising activities? event organizing? marketing?) please send us an email with your idea.

 Please note that we do not accept interns or volunteers in our advocacy program or for our magazine in June, July and August.
 Next possibility for positions: Sept.
 2018.

 For applicants outside Canada: Because of visa requirements for internships longer than three months, we cannot accept more than two applicants.
 These positions have been filled until 2019.
 Applications of three months or less are still possible (for open positions).

 No experience is required.
 The quality we look for in volunteers is an interest in human rights, international development, or public education.